-A great way to keep it simple while getting hands-on is taking some leather working classes.
+And a great way to keep things simple while getting hands-on is by taking some leather working classes!

-The options below provide the perfect guidance if you’re just dipping your toe into the craft; they’re affordable, project-oriented, offer diverse course durations, and feature excellent mentors.
+The options below provide the perfect guidance if you’re just dipping your toe into the craft; they’re affordable, project-oriented, offer diverse course durations, and are taught by leather art experts.

 Read also: Best online course platforms for creatives

 You can also check out in-person workshops if that’s something you prefer, but I have to say that these online leather working classes are a perfect entryway to understanding the craft as a beginner.